Tech Blog

 The failing requests were not getting far enough for the MySQL protocol to matter.
 They were failing at TCP connect time.

-In other words, this was a TCP connect timeout, not a MySQL query problem.
-So the useful question became very basic:
+This was a TCP connect timeout, not a MySQL query problem.
+The useful question was basic:

 Did the TCP handshake complete?